zidarsk8/orange3-data-sets/README.md

 Installation
 ------------

-To install the add-on, run
+To install the add-on using pip just run

+    pip install --process-dependency-links -e .

+or install with setup.py

     python setup.py install

 To register this add-on with Orange, but keep the code in the development directory (do not copy it to Python's site-packages directory), run